Remi4001/minecwaft2/README.md

 # minecwaft2

-Discord bot with multiples capabilities related to Minecraft servers
+Discord bot with multiples capabilities related to Minecraft servers, and that should work on any operating system that supports node.js

 Created following the guides from https://discordjs.guide/.
 You definitely should check this out if you have trouble setting up the bot.